kelsa-pi/PyUNO_Workspace/README.md

     <img src="/images/workspace.png">
 </p>

-PyUNO Workspace is a modified version of Pyzo's Workspace, designed for Python and PyUNO introspection.
+PyUNO Workspace is a modified version of Pyzo's Workspace plugin, designed for Python and PyUNO introspection.

 ## Features